SvenErik1968/Farger.inc/README.md

 # Farger.inc
 *Farger* is the plural form of the Norwegian word *farge* that means color.

-This is an extended include file with, at the moment, 6568 named color definitions.
+This is an extended set of POV-Ray include files with, at the moment, **6568** named color definitions.
+In the master file, [farger.inc](./farger.inc), you can comment out the include-files you don't need.

 It is mostly based on the **Wikipedia** list of colors that you can find at: [*Lists of colors*](http://en.wikipedia.org/wiki/List_of_colors) in addition to [*Encycolorpedia*](https://encycolorpedia.com/named).